There are currently three questions that all corporate boards and managements have to ask themselves:

 - Timing.
-Is market and the customer ready?
+Is the market and the customer ready?

 Example – the iPad

 It was Apple’s co-founder and CEO Steve Jobs himself, who at a press conference in San Francisco on January 27, 2010, announced and unveiled the first iPad to the public.
-A great secrecy combined with widely spread rumours had preceded the announcement.
+Great secrecy combined with widely spread rumors had preceded the announcement.
 Apple could by virtue of its respected brand create a must-have atmosphere among early customers, who queued for hours to be the first to show off this new, innovative product.

 iPad is part of a system of iPhone, Mac computers in combination with apps and content – such as movies, music, books, magazines – to be downloaded from the App Store and iTunes.
 Steve Jobs and Apple had previously enabled content in iTunes through negotiations and lobbying with artists, music and movie companies, newspapers, writers and application developers.

 Apple can with its strong brand and its attractiveness create a competitive logistics chain.
 They can choose among qualitative suppliers queuing to manufacture as well as retailers who wish to sell Apple products.
 Or, perhaps, they must have Apple products in their assortment.
-Apple usually does not share large margins, but because the iPad and iPhone draws customers to the store that hopefully also buy other products with higher margin, the total business becomes profitable.
+Apple usually does not share large margins, but because the iPad and iPhone draw customers to the store that hopefully also buys other products with a higher margin, the total business becomes profitable.

 Last but not least, the timing for an iPad was perfect.
-Technology made it possible to package the features in a light flat computer screen, and the internet enabled easy downloading of content and secure payments by credit card.
-Also, we customers were ready; we were sufficiently mobile and had become used to read digital text, watch photos and movies on high definition screens.
-The iPad also fit into the system with other Apple products, and we as customers didn’t have to change computer brand, mobile phone or learn a new user interface.
+Technology made it possible to package the features in a light flat computer screen, and the internet-enabled easy downloading of content and secure payments by credit card.
+Also, we customers were ready; we were sufficiently mobile and had become used to read the digital text, watch photos and movies on high definition screens.
+The iPad also fits into the system with other Apple products, and we as customers didn’t have to change computer brand, mobile phone or learn a new user interface.